Hoeby/Sapphire/triple-z mod/assets/checksquare/readme.md

-The base of the sapphire sp3 is a welded base.
+The base of the sapphire sp3 is a welded base. <br>
 On my sp3 i noticed, that the extrusion profiles where not square to each other.

 To make them square, i used aluminium tape.
 Just stick it on to rotate or tilt the extrusion profile, untill everything is square to each other